jiahuuui/polikit/doc/0_update_log.md

 ~5.
 RSA path list build part optimization.~ Results show that there is no great difference, unlike the main ring list part.
 It is actually more important to optimize the algorithm of 'find rings' part.

 6. RSA further analysis of the results, like how to modify the ring.
+RSA based on other ring types, such as shortest-path rings.

 - set the branch length parameter from CLI.